-Firstly, homeowners who make the transition toward energy efficiency enjoy no shortage of benefits.
+Firstly, homeowners who make the transition toward energy efficiency with rebates too.
+Because they enjoy no shortage of benefits.
 They reduce their carbon emissions, preserving the environment.
 While doing that they lower their monthly utility bill.
 Thereby increasing their savings.
 However, they’re not always aware of the government rebates that are readily available.

-That said, homeowners aren’t the only ones who stand to save money with these rebates.
+That said, homeowners aren’t the only ones who stand to save money with these energy efficiency rebates.
 Business owners are also interested in cutting costs too.
-It just takes a careful review of today’s policies and programmes.
+It just takes a careful review of today’s policies and programs.

 The Green Deal